Mrc0113/mrc0113.github.io/_posts/2021-03-12-mvncentral-publish-github.md

 ---
 layout: post
 title: Publishing Github Java Packages to Maven Central for a New Domain
-excerpt: "Over the past few weeks I went through the steps necessary to setup publishing of Java packages to Maven Central for a new domain.
-This was trickier than I thought so I figured I'd share what I did to hopefully help others :)"
+excerpt: "This post shares the steps necessary to publish Java packages to Maven Central for a new domain when the project is in Github"
 categories: [post]
-tags: []
+tags: [java, github, maven]
 comments: true
 github_comments_issueid: 11
 ---

 ## Overview
-The [Solace](solace.com) Developer Relations team recently launched our [SolaceCommunity github organization](github.com/SolaceCommunity) as a home for open source projects that are authored, maintained and supported by the amazing [Solace Community](solace.community).
+🎉 The [Solace](solace.com) Developer Relations team recently launched our [SolaceCommunity github organization](github.com/SolaceCommunity) as a home for open source projects that are authored, maintained and supported by the amazing [Solace Community](solace.community).
 If you're interested in joining our community you can read more about it [here](https://solace.com/blog/announcing-new-solacecommunity-github-organization/), but that won't be the focus of the rest of this blog.
 The focus of this blog is how I enabled publishing of Java packges to Maven Central for this new github community.
 Since Java is one of our most used languages, and most Java projects now leverage Maven or Gradle, I wanted to enable developers contributing their Java projects to be able to easily publish to Maven Centralto make it easier for everyone in the community to easily use them.
 Over the past few weeks I went through the steps necessary to setup publishing of Java packages to Maven Central for the https://solace.community domain.
 This was trickier than I thought so I figured I'd share what I did to hopefully help others :)

 I'm going to try to keep this short and to the point but feel free to let me know if you have any questions.
 I used the following resources when figuring out these steps so props to their creators!